Skip to content

 Political engagement and lobbying activities Germany 4/3/2024

 In recent years, the building sector has become one of the most regulated policy areas across Europe.
-The German government seeks to achieve a climate neutral building stock by 2045, and given that heating buildings is responsible for more than 15% of Germanys total carbon emissions, it is evident why policymakers tend to revise legislation in this sector more regularly than before.
+The German government aims to achieve a climate-neutral building stock by 2045.
+Given that heating buildings is responsible for more than 15% of Germany’s total carbon emissions, it is clear why policymakers regularly revise legislation in this sector.

-The German government revised the national heating legislation in September 2023 – only a few days before the opening ceremony of the rDME test facility.
+The German government revised its national heating legislation in September 2023, just days before the opening of the rDME test facility.
 By 2028, every newly installed heating system must run on 65% renewables.
-That percentage is only reachable with heat pumps, district heating, solar thermal support, biomass, green hydrogen and green gases (Futuria Propane is mentioned explicitly as a green gas option – rDME derived from biomass is included in the scope as well).
+Achieving this target will require heat pumps, district heating, solar thermal support, biomass, green hydrogen, and green gases—Futuria Propane is explicitly mentioned as an option, with rDME derived from biomass included in the scope.

-This was good news ahead of the test facility’s opening ceremony, but implementing Futuria DME was just the first step.
-Next to raising awareness for Futuria DME in general, PRIMAGAS wanted to present it to policymakers as a solution for domestic and industrial customers in rural areas.
-Therefore, PRIMAGAS was very happy to welcome the Prime Minister of Saxony, Mr. Michael Kretschmer.
+This development was welcome news ahead of the test facility’s opening.
+However, implementing Futuria DME is just the first step.
+In addition to raising general awareness, PRIMAGAS aimed to present it as a solution for domestic and industrial customers in rural areas.
+PRIMAGAS was honoured to welcome the Prime Minister of Saxony, Mr Michael Kretschmer, to the event.

-In his speech, Mr. Kretschmer referred to the needs of rural areas and the important role renewable molecules like Futuria Propane and Futuria DME play.
-Following the nationwide media coverage this received, we were able to spread the word on our renewable solutions like Futuria DME and Futuria Propane to show policymakers how those renewable liquid gases will play an important role in the energy transition of rural areas in Germany.
+In his speech, Mr Kretschmer highlighted the needs of rural areas and the key role renewable molecules like Futuria Propane and Futuria DME will play.
+Following nationwide media coverage, we successfully communicated our renewable solutions to policymakers, showing how these renewable liquid gases will contribute to the energy transition in Germany’s rural areas.